JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 #### Additional Formatting

 At this point, let's conclude our analysis.
-Obviously, we can look into some other useful statistics and generate some additional cool plots, but this post was really just about learning the basic.
+Obviously, we can look into some other useful statistics and generate some additional cool plots, but this post was really just about learning the basics.

 Before we finish up, though, let's make some formatting alterations.
 First, let's change our title heading to something more meaningful.
 I went with "Atlantic Hurricanes from 2005-2015".

 Then, let's reorganize our code a bit.
-In my code, I placed the numpy import statement in the top cell, alongside the pandas import statement.
+In my code, I placed the numpy and matplotlib import statements in the top cell, alongside the pandas import statement.

 To add further embellishment, we can even add images to our notebook.
 I decided to place <a href = "https://www.cummins.com/sites/default/files/styles/newsroom_hero_image/public/images/newsroom_article/Cummins%20-%202020%20Hurricane%20Season%20-%20What%20to%20Expect%20-%20Web.jpg?itok=OIDc9N_N">this image</a> right below our title heading to show what our data represent.